-Convergence (Ministry/Department): Mahatma Gandhi NREGS and Coconut Development Board / Other Central initiatives.
-The 'Guidelines for taking up coconut cultivation through convergence of Mahatma Gandhi NREGS and Area expansion scheme of Coconut Development Board' issued in May 2014 and 'Guidelines for replanting & rejuvenation of coconut gardens through convergence of Mahatma Gandhi NREGS and Replanting & rejuvenation scheme of Coconut Development Board' explains the modalities of the convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).
+It is a convergence of Mahatma Gandhi NREGS and Coconut Development Board / Other Central initiatives.
+The 'Guidelines for taking up coconut cultivation through convergence of Mahatma Gandhi NREGS and Area expansion scheme of Coconut Development Board' issued in May 2014 and 'Guidelines for replanting & rejuvenation of coconut gardens through convergence of Mahatma Gandhi NREGS and Replanting & rejuvenation scheme of Coconut Development Board' explain the modalities of the convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).